dentally/portal-tech-test-bare/README.md

 ### Additional Tasks

 - Change the solution to handle a variable number of practitioners with different appointments, and return available slots which includes different practitioners.
-- Change the solution to accept the appointment duration as a parameter.
+- Change the solution to accept a appointment duration/min gap as a parameter.
 - Change the solution to output a random variable number of suggestions.

 ### How to complete the test